-5-Option RPS: Goals

-Goal 1: Create an easily memorizable 5-option system by never altering fantasy between options and their interactions.
+Goal 1: Create an easily memorizable five-option system by never altering fantasy between options and their interactions.

-Goal 2: Maintain the perfect balance of RPS with each option having an equivalent number of win states and loss states.
+Goal 2: Maintain the perfect balance of RPS, with each option having an equivalent number of win states and loss states.

-Goal 3: Ensure each hand gesture is easy to understand, easily identifiable, and distinguishable from the other gestures.
+Goal 3: Ensure each hand gesture is easy to understand, is easily identifiable, and is distinguishable from the other gestures.